Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

     Note: Definition of graphlets here is slightly different from node-level features.

-    - Nodes in graphlets do not need to be connected (allows for isolated nodes)
+    - Nodes in graphlets here do not need to be connected (allows for isolated nodes)
     - The graphlets here are not rooted.

     <img src="src/1.1_22.png" width="400">